jasonm23/TDD-deck/PITCHME.md

 ---

-# Mocks grow up!
+# Mocks can evolve

-They can often spawn the new objects they were pretending to be!
+They can turn into the objects they were pretending to be!

 ---

+(adhereing to interfaces / protocols)

+---

 # Only test what you own

+Wrap difficult third party dependencies

 ---

-# Wrap difficult dependencies
+blank page

 ---